rogeralexmiller/Maze-Rat/README.md

 The depth-first search algorithm takes the inverse approach of its breadth-first cousin.
 Instead of a queue to store its possible paths, depth-first using a stack (first in, last out), so that the algorithm will go as deep into the grid as it can before exploring an alternate branch.

-### Naive A*
+### RogerSolver*

-A* (A-star) is an algorithm that is markedly different than depth or breadth-first.
+RogerSover (my algorithm) is markedly different than depth or breadth-first.
 Rather than exploring a grid blindly, it knows the coordinates of the endpoint and favors trying out paths that bring it closer.
-Before learning about breadth-first or depth-first or A*, I came up with a naive, incredibly inefficient algorithm that vaguely resembles A*.

 At each step, the algorithm sends out an exploratory probe and finds all possible valid moves it can make, then calculates how close each of those moves are to the end, and prioritizes those moves that bring it the closest.
-If the exploring probe gets to a dead end, where it has no choice but to backtrack, it traces its way back home and fills in any cells that are along that dead-end route.
+If the exploring probe gets to a dead end, where it has no choice but to backtrack, it traces its way back to a fork in the maze where it has a valid move.

 ```
 RogerSolver.js

+...
-RogerSolver.prototype.distanceToEnd = function(coords){
+RogerSolver.prototype.traceBackToFork = function(){
-  var endPos = this.grid.end.gridCoords;
-  var row1 = coords[0];
-  var row2 = endPos[0];
-  var col1 = coords[1];
-  var col2 = endPos[1];

-  return Math.pow(Math.pow((row2 - row1),2) + Math.pow((col2 - col1),2),0.5);
+  if (!this.deadEnd(this.currentCell)) {
+    return;
+  } else {
+    this.markDeadEnd(this.currentCell);
+    this.jumpToParent();
+    this.traceBackToFork();
+  }
 };

-RogerSolver.prototype.towardsEnd = function(coords){
-  return this.distanceToEnd(coords) < this.distanceToEnd(this.currentPos);
-};
+...
 ```

 ## Street Tested